vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-message.md

 #### Sticker message

 Custom sticker must comply with WhatsApp requirements:
-1. Each sticker has a transparent background.
+1. Each sticker should have a transparent background.
 2. Stickers must be exactly 512x512 pixels.
 3. Each sticker must be less than 100 KB.

 > **Note**
 >
-> For more information on using a custom sticker, please visit: https://faq.whatsapp.com/en/general/26000345
+> For more information on using a custom sticker, please visit [WhatsApp sticker page](https://faq.whatsapp.com/en/general/26000345)
 >

 Accepted content types can be found in the [introduction](doc:whatsapp-introduction#section-accepted-media-types).